s-victor/TinyPedal/docs/customization.md

 To remove a brand name, select a vehicle name and click `Delete` button.

-To batch replace brand name, click `Replace` button.
+To batch replace name, click `Replace` button.

 To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` file.